Blocpal-Inc/exchange-api-docs/docs/wapi-api.md

 ```
 Fetch account api trading status detail.

-For more details about our api trading rules, please visit us on Telegram in #TxQuick.
+For more details about our api trading rules, please visit us on Discord.

 **Weight:**